algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 ##### B. The Logic of the Application

-Examples of two workflows that will be used in the application:
+1. The Navbar

+    <u>1.1.
+Explanation of the Navbar</u>

-- When the user clicks on the "Home" button in the Navbar, the app will navigate to the home page
+     - When the user clicks on the "Home" button in the Navbar, the app will navigate to the home page.

+     - When the user clicks on the "QR Code" button in the Navbar, the app will navigate to the QR Code reader page

+     - When the user clicks on the "Catalog" button in the Navbar, the app will navigate to the catalog page.

+     - When the user clicks on the "Localization" button in the Navbar, the app will navigate to the localization page.

+    <u>1.2.
+Workflow of the Navbar</u>

 ```mermaid
 graph TD